 MIRROR, MIRROR...NO MORE SEQUELS

 The movie literally ends with a line that gets me trembling in fear every time.
-It's probably the most scary thing in the movie: "some fairy tales do come true, but none ever truly ends".
+It's probably the scariest thing in the movie: "some fairy tales do come true, but none ever truly ends".
 The mere prospect of another sequel for this stinker gets me crying.

 This movie is an epic fail from beginning to end and it bothers me to no end that the Costume Design gets a pass just because it's pretty.

 A good Costume Design is not defined by how pretty it is (despite the common belief).
 Costumes serve an essential narrative function and, therefore, what defines if its good or not should be narrative criteria.
 Does it help further the story? the character? the world? the tone?
 No?
 Then it sucks.
 This is not a fashion show, it's a movie.

 And this is exactly the case here.
 The Designs for this movie are unable to keep a consistent visual tone; constantly swinging from one side of the spectrum to the other.
 Instead, the only consistent thing in them is the extra effort put into making them look as pretty/sexy as possible, completely disregarding their characters and/or function in the story.

 The constant disneyfying and the use and abuse of visual cliches create a final product with a bewildering lack of unique personality or originality.
 But, honestly, that's what happens when your end goal is to make the movie as marketable as humanly possible.